Simulating Smart Temperature Control in Electric Kettles with COMSOL: A Multiphysics Modeling Guide

 In the solid regions—the glass walls and steel heating plate—heat travels by conduction, following Fourier’s law:

-Here, kk is the thermal conductivity and TT is temperature.
+Here, $k$ is the thermal conductivity and $T$ is temperature.
 For the glass wall, we use the thermal properties of silica glass.

 Natural Convection (Boussinesq Approximation)